 1. No Early Morning Alarms

-3. Workout As Long As You Want
+3. You Can Work Out As Long As You Want

-4. You Have More Endurance
+4. You’ll Have More Endurance

 All those social night owls will be happy to help you with any questions you have, and they will be glad to spot you while you’re lifting weights.
 Also, the personal trainers working at the gym won’t be as busy, so they’ll have more time to help you.